Grave Encounters

-Grave Encounters is a 2011 Canadian found footage supernatural horror film written, directed and edited by the Vicious Brothers.
-It stars Sean Rogerson, Ashleigh Gryzko, Merwin Mondesir, Mackenzie Gray, and Juan Riedinger as the crew of a paranormal reality television program who lock themselves in a supposedly haunted psychiatric hospital in search of evidence of paranormal activity, as they shoot what ends up becoming their final episode.
+Grave Encounters is a 2011 Canadian found footage supernatural horror film written and directed by the Vicious Brothers.
+The film stars Sean Rogerson, Ashleigh Gryzko, Merwin Mondesir, Mackenzie Gray, and Juan Riedinger as the crew of a successful paranormal reality television series who lock themselves in a supposedly haunted psychiatric hospital to search for evidence of paranormal activity as they shoot what ends up becoming the series' final episode.

-Grave Encounters premiered on April 22, 2011, at the Tribeca Film Festival.
-Prior to its premiere, its trailer went viral online, generating over 30 million views.
-The film had a limited theatrical run in select theaters in the United States, and was released on video-on-demand on August 25, 2011.
-Two months prior, the film had its Italian premiere via distributor Eagle Pictures under the title ESP Fenomeni Paranormali.

-The film received mixed reviews, was a box office success, spawned a sequel in 2012, and has attained a cult following since its release.
+Grave Encounters premiered on April 22, 2011, at the Tribeca Film Festival and was released through video on demand, with a simultaneous limited theatrical release in the United States, on August 25, 2011.
+It was a commercial success, grossing over $5 million against a $120,000 budget, and received mixed reviews from critics.
+The film has garnered a cult following since its release, with a sequel released in 2012.